-To allow for servicing and adequate airflow, observe the following space and airflow requirements when installing the server in an indoor commercial rack:
+To allow for servicing and adequate airflow, observe the following space and airflow requirements when deciding where to install a rack:

-- 63.50 cm (25.00 in) in front of the rack

-- 76.20 cm (30.00 in) behind the rack

-- 121.90 cm (48.00 in) from the back of the rack to the back of another rack or row of racks
+- Leave a minimum clearance of 63.5 cm (25 in) in front of the rack. - Leave a minimum clearance of 76.2 cm (30 in) behind the rack. - Leave a minimum clearance of 121.9 cm (48 in) from the back of the rack to the back of another rack or row of racks.

-• Servers draw in cool air through the front of the rack and expel warm air through the rear.
-The front and rear rack doors must be adequately ventilated to allow ambient air to enter the cabinet.
-The rear door must be adequately ventilated to allow the warm air to escape from the cabinet.
+Hewlett Packard Enterprise servers draw in cool air through the front door and expel warm air through the rear door.
+Therefore, the front and rear rack doors must be adequately ventilated to allow ambient room air to enter the cabinet, and the rear door must be adequately ventilated to allow the warm air to escape from the cabinet.
 To prevent improper cooling and damage to the equipment, do not block the ventilation openings.

-When the vertical space in the rack is not filled by a server or rack component, the gaps between the components can cause changes in airflow through the rack and around the servers.
+When vertical space in the rack is not filled by a server or rack component, the gaps between the components cause changes in airflow through the rack and across the servers.
 Cover all gaps with blanking panels to maintain proper airflow.

-Using a rack without blanking panels results in improper cooling which can lead to thermal damage.
+Always use blanking panels to fill empty vertical spaces in the rack.
+This arrangement ensures proper airflow.
+Using a rack without blanking panels results in improper cooling that can lead to thermal damage.